-In many Australian Catholic schools, students who are not Catholics are increasingly seeking enrolment.
-While such students have always been present in Catholic schools their numbers have increased in recent years (Welbourne, 2001).
-In NSW Catholic schools, for instance, the number of these students has doubled in percentage terms in the past 15 years to around five percent of the total student population, while the total increase in students has been marginal (NSWCEC, 2003).
+Along with other dimensions of Church life, Catholic schools need to reconceptualise their selfunderstanding in the light of this encounter in their schools with others who are not Catholics.
 The growing presence of students who are not Catholics in Catholic schools raises "questions about the changing nature and purpose of the Catholic school as a context for religious education" (Welbourne, 2003, p.
 1).
-These questions focus on the nature and purpose of the classroom religion program and the evangelical and catechetical possibilities that form part of the Catholic school's pastoral mission.

-This article presents the results of an analysis of extracts from official Catholic church documents on education and catechesis concerning the enrolment in Catholic schools of students who are not Catholics.
+This article critically reviews extracts from official Church documents on religious education and catechesis concerning the inclusion in Catholic schools of students who are not Catholics.
 Membership Categorisation Analysis is the tool of analysis used to review these documents.
-The discussion of results and findings provides directions for further research as well as questions for reflection for school administrators and religious educators.
+The discussion of results and findings provides directions for further research as well as a brief consideration of problems and practices.